AytekinYaliz/ylz.poc.client-ts/examples/js.md

 sayHiLater();
 ```

+### JS ENGINE ###
+Google's V8 engine is used in Chrome and Node.js.
+The engine consists of two main components:
+- *Memory Heap*: this is where memory allocation happens.
+- *Call Stack*: this is where your stack frames are, as your code executes.

+DOM        \
+AJAX       - Web APIs which are provided by browsers, not by the Engine.
+setTimeout /

+*Call Stack* is a data structure which records basically where in the program we are.
+JS is a *single-threaded* programming language, which means it has a single Call Stack.
+Therefore it can do one thing at a time.
+*Stack Frame*: every entry in the Call Stack.

 ### EXECUTION STACK ###

-The information about a function run is stored in its Execution Context.
+The information about a function run is stored in its Execution Context (EC).
 One function call has exactly one EC associated with it.

 ```javascript